TheRenegadeCoder/sample-programs-website/docs/projects/prime-number/c/index.md/index.md

 ---

-# Prime Number in C
+Welcome to the Prime Number in C page!
+Here, you'll find the source code for this program as well as a description of how the program works.

 ## Current Solution